gidjituser/HelloReact/README.md

 This is a basic example for creating a React Native App View (μApp) that can be added and run in Gidjit ~ Smart Launcher, available in the [AppStore](https://itunes.apple.com/us/app/gidjit-smart-launcher/id1179176359?at=1001lnP4&mt=8) for free (currently iOS only)

- Supported operating systems are iOS 10.0
+ Supported operating system(s) are iOS 10.0

 ## Introduction